openhab/openhab-addons/addons/binding/org.openhab.binding.ftpupload/README.md

 | image-received  | IMAGE_RECEIVED         | Triggered when image file received from FTP client. |

 Binding also supports custom trigger channels, where a matching filename can be configured.
-When an image file is uploaded to FTP server, the binding tries to find the trigger channel whose filename match to the upload image filename.
+When an image file is uploaded to FTP server, the binding tries to find the trigger channel whose filename matches the upload image filename.
 If any direct match isn't found, the default trigger channel is called.
 The filename parameter supports regular expression patterns.
 See more details in the Things example.